Skip to content

 Admission consideration:

-Green card holders have significant advantage over international students.
+Green card holders have a clear advantage over international students in admissions and financial aid.

 International Student vs. Resident#